shubhangipalaspagar/cloud-static-website-aws/README.md

+# 🚀 This project was built as part of my Cloud & DevOps learning journey.

 # 🚀 Cloud-Deployed Static Website with CI/CD on AWS

 This project demonstrates how to deploy a static website on **AWS S3** and automate deployments using **GitHub Actions CI/CD**.